← eitp.io

 Maximum events per type per second100

-The EITP v1.1 packet is the core data structure of the protocol.
-It is a JSON object with eight dimensions that together describe the user's emotional state, behavioral context, and the content they are engaging with.
+The EITP v1.3 packet is the core data structure of the protocol.
+It is a JSON object with ten dimensions that together describe the user's emotional state, behavioral context, pre-arrival origin, the content they are engaging with, and the inference engine's attestation that the underlying motion was physically possible (the provenance verdict, §5.12).
 A conformant Inference Engine must produce packets matching this schema.
 A conformant Consumer must accept packets matching this schema.

 5.1 Packet Envelope